jasonmelgoza/mavericks/src/pages/index.md

   height="1536"
 /%}
 {% galleryItem
-  className="A concept of a folder filter interface, allowing the user to view and select folders, quickly." alt="test two" original="/images/folder-filter-full.png" thumbnail="/images/folder-filter-thumb.png" width="1600"
+  alt="The new folder-filter interface concept design.
+The goal here was to enable users to efficiently view and select folders to filter on." original="/images/folder-filter-full.png" thumbnail="/images/folder-filter-thumb.png" width="1600"